Tag Archive for: Why LePort Schools

 The most significant relationship in your child’s life is his or her relationship with you.
 Your connection with your baby is uniquely special, and at some level your child is aware of that irreplaceable bond.

 In contrast to most childcare facilities, who look for caregivers, LePort specifically hires infant teachers.
-We believe the time we spend with your baby is too important to be viewed as mere childcare: we look for teachers who can nurture your child and help him mature cognitively and behavorially, in addition to comforting him and keeping him safe.
+We believe the time we spend with your baby is too important to be viewed as mere childcare: we look for teachers who can nurture your child and help him mature cognitively and behaviorally, in addition to comforting him and keeping him safe.

 All of our teachers meet the base standards required at childcare centers: every teacher has completed her early childhood education units; teachers are CPR trained, and undergo a complete background check and health exam.
 What makes LePort different is that we go beyond this minimum standard.